US waiver details

 We cut through the confusion and spell out everything about U.S. entry waivers you couldn’t figure out from those other websites.

-With very few exceptions, if you have a criminal record then you will most likely need a US entry waiver to enter the United States.
+With very few exceptions, if you have a criminal record then you will most likely need a I-192 Form Waiver to enter the United States.

 Section 212 of the US Immigration and Nationality Act (INA) describes in excruciating, mind-numbing detail exactly who is and who isn’t allowed to enter the United States.
 One class of inadmissibility applies to any “alien” who has been convicted of, or even involved in, a crime involving “moral turpitude” or a controlled substance.